Adult Mental Health Services

 This collaboration ensures more options in housing, legal aid, and family independence support customized to your needs.

-By working with Neighborhood Legal Services, CNS connects you to resources for housing, benefits, and other legal needs.
-Senior centers in Oakland County offer additional support for social activities, health checkups, and education programs.
+CNS connects you to resources for housing, benefits, and other legal needs.
+Senior centers in Oakland County offer support for social activities, health checkups, and education programs.

 Many Oakland County residents have found hope and healing through CNS Healthcare.
-One example is a young adult with severe anxiety who regained control of their life after therapy and peer support services.
+One resident with severe anxiety regained control of their life after therapy and peer support services.

 Another success story involved an older adult overcoming decades of depression by joining a community support program.